 Data-Mining Method

-There are three reasons to apply the Data-Mining method in the research.
+There are three reasons to apply the data-mining method in research.
 First, it is to avoid endless subjective debates in ambiguous pre-China thoughts.
 Second, a person cannot read all the Chinese documents.
 Third, the Chinese language is simple for computer analysis since it has no grammatical form.
 The computer-based data-mining approach provides a more objective and instantaneous method to study the pre-China scripture.

-A. Understanding Data-Ming
+1. Understanding Data-Mining

 In computer engineering, data mining is a method or process to dig through data to discover hidden connections and predict future trends.
-The term "data mining" was coined in the early 1990s. “its foundation comprises three intertwined scientific disciplines: statistics (the numeric study of data relationships), artificial intelligence (human-like intelligence displayed by software and/or machines) and machine learning (algorithms that can learn from data to make predictions).
-What was old is new again, as data mining technology keeps evolving to keep pace with the limitless potential of big data and affordable computing power.
+The term "data-mining" was coined in the early 1990s.
+“Its foundation comprises three intertwined scientific disciplines: statistics (the numeric study of data relationships), artificial intelligence (human-like intelligence displayed by software and/or machines) and machine learning (algorithms that can learn from data to make predictions).
+What was old is new again, as data-mining technology keeps evolving to keep pace with the limitless potential of big data and affordable computing power.

 Data mining helps people to sift through all the chaotic and repetitive noise in data, to understand what is relevant and then make good use of that information to assess likely outcomes.”
-[67]

-Data mining helps people to connect or link a new portion of data to the data that is already stored and understood.
-This immediately brings us about the concept of “linked,” where “linked” is interpreted as a sublimate of “understood.”
+[67] Data-mining helps people to connect or link a new portion of data to the data that is already stored and understood.
+This immediately brings us to the concept of “linked,” where “linked” is interpreted as a sublimate of “understood.”
 We have written a “sublimate” because having data linked is not yet sufficient, though necessary for the further, more intelligent phase of building knowledge out of data.
-After data have been linked, data and knowledge mining, knowledge discovery, pattern recognition, diagnostics, prediction, etc. could be done more effectively and efficiently.
+After data has been linked, data and knowledge mining, knowledge discovery, pattern recognition, diagnostics, prediction, etc. could be done more effectively and efficiently.
 [68]

-Data Mining is sometimes referred to as "Knowledge Discovery in Databases," (KDD).
+Data-mining is sometimes referred to as "Knowledge Discovery in Databases," (KDD).
 It is developed when “there is an urgent need for a new generation of computational theories and tools to assist humans in extracting useful information (knowledge) from the rapidly growing volumes of digital data.
 The basic problem addressed by the KDD process is one of mapping low-level data into other forms that might be more compact, more abstract, or more useful.
-Data mining is a step in the KDD process that consists of applying data analysis and discovery algorithms that produce a particular enumeration of patterns (or models) over the data.”
+Data -mining is a step in the KDD process that consists of applying data analysis and discovery algorithms that produce a particular enumeration of patterns (or models) over the data.”
 [69]

-There are many techniques that can be used in Data-Ming.
+There are many techniques that can be used in data-mining.
 For example, Abstract Meaning Representation (AMR) is a semantic representation language method.
 It is intended to abstract away from syntactic representations, in the sense that sentences which are similar in meaning should be assigned the same AMR, even if they are not identically worded.
 Convolutional Neural Network (CNN, or ConvNet Method) is a method through analyzing a class of deep neural networks, most commonly applied to analyzing visual imagery.
 This paper will only use the Word Frequency-Spectrum Analysis method.

-B. Understanding the Word Frequency-Spectrum Analysis
+2. Understanding the Word Frequency-Spectrum Analysis